r4z4/RzLv-Catalog/README.md

 Pento App from Programming Elixir by Chris McCurd Further adapted for products and catalogs

 A Phoenix LiveView e-commerce-like site for viewing and purchasing products.
-Utilizes Phoeix Presence, PubSub and Channels.
+Utilizes Phoenix Presence, PubSub and Channels.
 This all on top of the underlying OTP and Erlang libraries that power the BEAM.

 To run, clone repo and cd into src dir.
 Run mix deps.get to install dependencies.